Morning Ireland: Format

 A new website was launched in June 2009.
 It features additional material and a webcam that allows listeners to view the programme from the studio.
 The live stream from the webcam is also broadcast on RTÉ's rolling news channel.

 Ratings

-Morning Ireland is the top rated radio programme in Ireland, with a listenership estimated by the Joint National Listenership Survey to be 491,000.
+Morning Ireland is the top rated radio programme in Ireland, with a listenership estimated by the Joint National Listenership Survey to be 452,000.
 It is considered the most influential news programme on Irish radio.
-When ratings for the radio shows of prominent RTÉ broadcasters such as Joe Duffy, Pat Kenny and Gerry Ryan were declining in 2005, Morning Ireland remained Ireland's most popular radio programme.
+When ratings for the radio shows of prominent RTÉ broadcasters such as Joe Duffy, Pat Kenny, and Gerry Ryan were declining in 2005, Morning Ireland remained Ireland's most popular radio programme.
 It was at one point rivalled by The Full Irish in second place before that show ended.

+Despite being the radio programme with the highest listenership in Ireland for years, its listenership is declining, especially among young people.

 Rebroadcasts

 A half-hour segment of Morning Ireland forms part of the WRN North America stream that is currently re-broadcast on shortwave by Radio Miami International (WRMI).